Christianity in Lebanon: Protestantism

 The Protestants of Lebanon form the fourth-largest Christian group, representing 1% of the Lebanese population.

 Most Protestants in Lebanon were converted by missionaries, primarily English and American, during the nineteenth and twentieth centuries.
-They are divided into a number of Reformed denominations, including Presbyterian, Congregational, and Anglican.
-They are perceived by some to number disproportionately highly among the professional middle class.
+They are divided into a number of Reformed denominations, including Presbyterian, Congregational, Anglican and Baptist.
+The Lebanese Baptist Evangelical Convention was founded in 1955 by various churches, they number around 1,600 people.
+Lebanese Protestant Christians are perceived by some to number disproportionately highly among the professional middle class.
 They constitute nearly 1 percent of the population (around 40,000) and live primarily in Beirut (Greater Beirut).

-Baptist

-The Lebanese Baptist Evangelical Convention was founded in 1955 by various churches, they number around 1,600 people.

 Christian denominations among ethnic minorities

 Armenian Apostolic Church

 The Armenians in Lebanon mostly descend from refugees who had fled Turkey during and after the Armenian genocide during World War I.

 The Armenian Apostolic Church was organized in the third century and became autocephalous as a national church in the fourth century.
 In the sixth century, it modified the formulations of the Council of Chalcedon of 451 that confirmed the dual nature of Christ in one person.
-Instead, the Armenian Apostolic Church adopted a form of Miaphysitism that believes in the united nature of divine and human in Christ, a belief shared by the Copts and the Syrian Orthodox Church (Oriental Orthodox Church).
+Instead, the Armenian Apostolic Church adopted a form of Miaphysitism that believes in the united nature of divine and human in Christ, a belief shared by the Copts and the Syrian Orthodox Church (Oriental Orthodox Churches).
 The Armenian Apostolic Church has two catholicoi (Sis and Etchmiadzin Cathedral) and two patriarchs (Constantinople and Jerusalem).

 The Armenians in Lebanon reside mostly in Beirut and its northern suburbs, as well as in Anjar.
 During the civil war, the main stance of the Armenians was not to pick a side between Muslims or Christians and stay exempt mostly from the fighting.
 The largest Armenian community in Lebanon is found in Bourj Hammoud.